pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 ## Use a loop to ask both questions

-Working like this is going to get very annoying when we have more questions.
+Working like this is going to get annoying when we have more questions.
 We're going to use the idea of a *loop* to fix the code and make it work with any number of questions.